 Judicial Administrator.
-Current cabinet positions are: Director of Business and Finance, Director of Equity, Director of Internal Affairs, Director of Multicultural Advocacy, Director of Public Relations, Director of State and Federal Affairs, Director of Student Organizations.
+Current cabinet positions are: Chief of Staff, Director of Business and Finance, Director of Equity, Director of Multicultural Advocacy, Director of Public Relations, Director of State and Federal Affairs, Director of Student Organizations, Director of Visual Communications, Recording Secretary.